fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

 instead leaves this as an implementation concern for the SPIFFE runtime that will serve the Broker API.
-SPIRE, for example, defined the custom Kubernetes RBAC verb `impersonate-via-spire` for allowing the SPIFFE ID of Broker workload (wired as a `User` in Kubernetes RBAC) to be authorized for KubernetesObjectReferences.
+SPIRE, for example, defined the custom Kubernetes RBAC verb `impersonate-via-spire` for allowing the SPIFFE ID of a Broker workload (wired as a `User` in Kubernetes RBAC) to be authorized for KubernetesObjectReferences.

 Flux, acting as a SPIFFE Broker, will fetch SVIDs for the Flux Custom Resource objects, which are Kubernetes objects, and hence